 ISOTURE Model for Volunteer Management: Recruiting and retaining volunteers can be tough.
 The model in this article can help your market create a volunteer plan.

 If you want more help, see the step-by-step PowerPoint presentation given at a CFA Farmers Market Support Program workshop PowerPoint and the accompanying worksheet activity sheet to walk you through developing a Volunteer Recruitment & Retention Plan

 Managing risks with volunteers and interns: Although written for farmers, many of the same concerns apply to farmers markets.

 5. Children’s Programs

 - This is a publication from Washington State about starting a kids program.

-- Power of Produce (POP) The Farmers Market Coalition (FMC) provides a set of over 50 tools, guides and templates to help communities engage younger customers in the farmers market experience through POP Club.
-To have access to the tools, one must the a FMC member market.
+- Power of Produce (POP) The Farmers Market Coalition (FMC) provides a set of over 50 tools, guides, and templates to help communities engage younger customers in the farmers market experience through POP Club.
+To have access to the tools, one must be an FMC member market.

 - Example of “veggie bucks” where kids can purchase fresh fruits and vegetables at the farmers’ market:

 - Morgan County, KY: To address the high rate of obesity and chronic disease in Morgan County, Extension personnel, homemaker volunteers, The Morgan County Diabetes Coalition, and Morgan County Farmers Market members collaborated on the “Kids Veggie Bucks” program.

 - KERNEL (Kids Eating Right and Nutrition and Exercise for Life): A youth-oriented nutrition and physical activity program in Washington State designed to engage children in learning about lifelong healthy eating habits, gardening, and exercise.